-Day three in Nice I took the bus to the airport to pick up a rental car so we could drive to a special beach outside of Nice recommended by our friend Louise and drive the Cote d’Azur.
+Day three in Nice I took the bus to the airport to pick up a rental car so we could drive to a special beach outside of Nice recommended by our friend Louise and drive the magnificent Cote d’Azur.

 The only compact car they had with an automatic transmission was a boring black BMW.
 I always imagined myself driving the cliffs along the south of France in a cute vintage convertible like Grace Kelly in To Catch a Thief yet my non-stick driving skills doesn’t make that a reality.

 We drove south of Nice to the small coastal town of Saint Jean Cap-Ferrat.
+The roads were very narrow and curvy.

 The roads were right along the cliffs against the stunning blue sea waters and houses were built right into the mountainside.
 It seemed impossible to walk in the city but we saw women pushing strollers right on the tiny streets.
 It was such a contrast to the huge, busy beaches of Nice.